pfnet/pytorch-pfn-extras/README.md

 # What is supported

-Chainer extensions engine with reporter and triggers is fully supported
+Chainer training engine with extensions reporter and triggers is fully supported

 Currently working extensions